top of page

 Another option is a policy that combines life insurance with long-term care coverage.
 With a hybrid policy, you can access the death benefit—the money that your beneficiaries would receive in the event of your death—while you are still alive to pay for long-term care.

-And if you end up not needing care, your heirs get the full payout.
+If you do not need care, your heirs receive the full payout.
 Rates are considered “non-cancellable,” which means premiums are fixed for life.

 But brace yourselves—the price tag for a hybrid policy is usually thousands of dollars more expensive than a traditional policy.
-That’s because you’re also buying life insurance you might not even need along with LTC coverage.
-And unlike traditional long-term care insurance, the premiums for hybrid policies are not tax-deductible.
+That’s because you’re also buying life insurance, which you might not even need, along with LTC coverage.
+Unlike traditional long-term care insurance, premiums for hybrid policies are not tax-deductible.

 Similar to whole life insurance, insurance companies invest the money in your hybrid policy.
-The problem is they’re not making good investments and your returns will probably barely keep pace with inflation.
-Those lost earnings could end up making hybrids the most expensive long-term care policy of all.
+The problem is they’re not making sound investments, and your returns will likely barely keep pace with inflation.
+Those lost earnings could make hybrids the most expensive long-term care policies of all.

 WHEN SHOULD YOU BUY LTC INSURANCE

-Okay, Dave suggests waiting until age 60 to buy long-term care insurance because the likelihood of you filing a claim before then is slimSo you’ll want to buy a long-term care policy as a 60th birthday present to yourself!
+Okay, Dave suggests waiting until age 60 to buy long-term care insurance because the likelihood that you will file a claim before then is slimYou’ll want to buy a long-term care policy as a 60th birthday present to yourself.
 Statistically, 95% of LTC claims are filed for people over age 70.

-You may assume that you’ll pay less if you buy your policy at age 50 and lock in a lower monthly premium instead of waiting until age 60.
-But Dave will never tell you to buy something based on how much the monthly payment is.
+You may assume you’ll pay less if you buy your policy at age 50 and lock in a lower monthly premium, rather than waiting until age 60.
+But Dave will never tell you to buy something based on the monthly payment.
 That’s what broke people do, right?
 It’s about what you need when you need it.

 IT MATTERS WHEN YOU BUY YOUR POLICY